emisaycheese/IEEE-CIS-Fraud-Detection/data/data_readme.md

 The data is broken into two files identity and transaction, which are joined by TransactionID.
 Not all transactions have corresponding identity information.

-This folder has pickle files for training and testing datasets.
+Original files for training and testing datasets are larger than 1GB.
+Can't upload.

 ## Transaction Table
 * train:590,540 rows, 394 cols